onflow/cadence/runtime/language.md

 example.balance = -50
 ```

-### Synthetic Structure and Class Fields
+### Synthetic Composite Data Type Fields

-Fields which are not stored in the structure or class value are *synthetic*, i.e., the field value is computed.
+Fields which are not stored in the composite value are *synthetic*, i.e., the field value is computed.
 Synthetic can be either read-only, or readable and writable.

 Synthetic fields are declared using the `synthetic` keyword.